cudail/sonic-robo-chat-2/developer-guide.md

 The `spawn_radius` is the radius within which spawned objects will appear.
 Decrease this to make things spawn clustered closer together.
 Increase it to spread them out.

 The `spawn_safety` defines a radius around the player that if an object attempts to spawn within the command will fail.
 If this happens the command will get re-added to the end of the queue.

+The `object_respawn` determines if existing spawned objects should respawn when the player dies and restarts from a checkpoint.
+If set to `0` objects will not respawn with the player.
+If set to `1`, the default value, objects will respawn with the health they had when the player died.
+If set to `2` objects will respawn with full health.

 The `chat_x_pos` and `chat_y_pos` are the co-ordinates for where the chat for the `CHAT` command will be anchored on screen.